ipfs-shipyard/js-versidag/README.md

 Available options:

-- `limit`: The maximum number of versions to retrieve, defaults to `Infinity`
+- `limit`: The maximum number of versions to retrieve, defaults to `Infinity`.
-- `fromCids`: Start the traversal from these heads instead of the current ones, used for pagination
+- `fromCids`: Start the traversal from these heads instead of the current ones, used for pagination.

 Returns an object containing the `versions`.
 If `limit` was specified, the object also contains the `nextCids` that may be used for the next iteration.